 Until after the Second World War, all the residents of the cottages were employed by the railway, initially by Eastern Counties Railway (the company that may well have commissioned the building), later by GER and LNER.
 It is assumed that, as elsewhere in the district, the Cottages were available to rent to all railway staff, but we should note that most if not all of the residents were of a status that would have been waged rather than salaried.
 Such distinctions were very important within the railway hierarchy.
 We do not know whether Railway Cottages were perceived as being particularly desirable; we do know from Victor Challis that his aunt and uncle moved from there to 144 Measham Terrace, which offered more room for their family.
 Accommodation in Railway Cottages must indeed at times have been very cramped.
 The 1881 census shows us that the double dwelling of what was then No. 28 was home to nine members of the Linsey family (three of them earning; the rest under 15) and five members of the Butler family (all over 16, and all of them earning).
 On the other hand, there is evidence from the 1911 census that the Tyler family occupied all eight rooms that made up No. 126.
-The household consisted of Charles Tyler (who worked as a Permanent Way Inspector), Charlotte his wife, Millicent their daughter 'working at home' and George, their son, working as an apprentice chemist.
-They employed Lucy Herbert as a 'general servant'.
-Perhaps the salary of a Permanent Way Inspector was a handsome one.
+The household consisted of Charles Tyler (who worked as a Permanent Way Inspector), Charlotte his wife, Millicent their daughter 'working at home'

-9 In conversation with Caro Wilson and Ian Bent, 2015.
+14 In conversation with Caro Wilson and Ian Bent, 2015.